PrivoraCore/Privora/doc/README.md

-# Firo Core
+# Privora Core
-*Note: some of the documents in this repository might still refer to Bitcoin*
+*Note: some of the documents in this repository might still refer to Privora*

 ## Setup

-[Firo Core] (https://firo.org/get-firo/download/) is the original Firo client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Firo transactions (which is currently several hundreds MBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Privora Core] (https://privora.org/get-privora/download/) is the original Privora client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Privora transactions (which is currently several hundreds MBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 ## Building

-The following are developer notes on how to build Firo on your native platform.
+The following are developer notes on how to build Privora on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)